Loading figure…

 “Will work to pass John Lewis Voting Rights Act.
 (Nov 2020)”

-Position extraction pending on 8 issues: Foreign Aid, Immigration, Taxes, Education, School Curriculum, Trade, Criminal Justice, Tech Regulation.
+Position extraction pending on 10 issues: Foreign Policy, National Security, Economy & Jobs, Taxes, Education, School Curriculum, Trade, Criminal Justice, Tech Regulation, Elections & Campaigns.

 Read twice and referred to the Committee on Health, Education, Labor, and Pensions.